 Dr. Wukich teaches courses on state and local government, public & nonprofit management, emergency management, organizational theory, policymaking, and research methods.
-Prior to teaching, Dr. Wukich worked in politics - on a presidential campaign and in a governor’s office.
-He also managed a congressional campaign.
+Prior to teaching, Dr. Wukich worked in politics and government - on a presidential campaign, a congressional race, and in a governor’s office.

 Dr. Wukich’s research interests include intergovernmental relations and collaborative governance, particularly within the policy domain of disaster and emergency management.
 His research focuses on how public and nonprofit agencies use information and communication technology to increase and improve interagency coordination and public participation.

 Co-Principal Investigator.
 National Science Foundation, $40,000.
 Examining Emergency Evacuations and Risk Communication during the 2013 Colorado Flood.